-Phoenix College recently completed Phase I of the construction project, and is currently undergoing Phase II, projected to be complete in December.
+Phoenix College has recently completed a number of major construction projects.
 The result is a more modern campus with greater amenities for students and employees even as it retains its historical look and legacy as the flagship institution of Maricopa Community Colleges.

 Sophomore Square makes up the central campus thoroughfare and traditionally has served as a major area for school and club functions as well as a social gathering point for students.
 It will also be landscaped with mature trees to provide shade and cooling along with other upgrades such as electrical outlets and fiber optic improvements.

 A new zero-edge fountain which incorporates some of the original bricks from the old fountain will be built on the northern part of the Square, making way for a more open, pedestrian friendly Sophomore Square.